 We recommend the use of protective table mats and coasters.
 It is best to act quickly to clean up spills to avoid food residue becoming baked onto the surface in hot weather.

 Glass surfaces should be regularly cleaned with standard glass cleaning spray products.
-In cases of stubborn dirt or calcium deposits, we recommend Indian Ocean Premium Glass Cleaner - this is a heavy duty product and recommended only for serious damage and must be applied according to the strict instructions.
+In cases of stubborn dirt or calcium deposits, we recommend Indian Ocean Multi Outdoor Furniture Cleaner - this is a heavy duty product and recommended only for serious damage and must be applied according to the strict instructions.

 HPL (High Pressure Laminate) Maintenance